openlibhums/memory-alpha/content/pages/support/article-management/article-sections.md

   This determines the pluralised name for the section, e.g. 'article' and 'articles'.

 - Number of reviewers
   This determines the number of reviewers generally required for this article type.
-It can be set too 0 for editorials and other non-peer reviewed content.
+It can be set to 0 for editorials and other non-peer reviewed content.

 - Is filterable
-  This determines whether this section should appear as a filter option on the All articles list.
+  This determines whether this section appears as a filter option on the All articles list.

 - Sequence
-  This determines the order sections should appear in.
+  This determines the order sections appear in.
 This can be edited using this field or by dragging and dropping the sections in order.

 - Section editors
   This determines which section editors will be notified when new papers are submitted to this section.